Youth Trad Song is an exciting idea born out of a love for traditional singing. A group of eight volunteers are organizing the weekend.

 Nicole Singer, Northampton, MA

 Nicole Singer is a musician, teacher, artist, and sailor living in the Pioneer Valley of Massachusetts.
 Nicole sings sea songs and chanteys, gospel, work songs, ballads, blues, and lots of other things.
 Nicole recently co-authored the Folk Sing Starter Kit with Julia Friend for the Country Dance and Song Society.
 She has performed at the Bates College Folk Festival, Swarthmore College, NEFFA, Mystic Seaport’s Sea Music Festival, and at local participatory sings from Baltimore to Boston and many places in between.
 She can sometimes be found singing aboard tall ships too.
-When she’s not singing, Nicole teaches middle school visual art in Holyoke, MA.
+When she’s not singing, Nicole teaches visual art at an elementary school in Amherst, MA.
 “Singer” is her real last name.

 Natty Smith, Somerville, MA

 As a child, Natty was constantly asked by his parents to stop singing to himself on his high chair during dinner.
 He studied violin while growing up, and sang in Christmas Revels productions during the year and in singing classes with folks like Peter and Mary Alice Amidon, and John Mayberry and Jamie Beaton, in the summers.
 He can usually be heard singing after Morris dancing somewhere in North America or England, or while sailing off the coast of Maine.
-He now works in an elementary school, plays fiddle, sings with the Musica Sacra Ensemble, Morris dances with the Pinewoods Morris Men, Maple Morris, and Thames Valley International, and serves on the Pinewoods Camp, Inc. Board of Directors.
+He is pursuing a career in education in the Boston area, plays fiddle, sings with the Musica Sacra Ensemble, Morris dances with the Pinewoods Morris Men, Maple Morris, and Thames Valley International, and serves on the Pinewoods Camp, Inc. and Country Dance & Song Society Boards of Directors.

 Becky Wright, Philadelphia, PA

 Becky has loved singing since she can remember, though she didn’t discover the traditional song community until college.
-An avid Sacred Harp singer and composer, Becky is co-chairing the 2013 Keystone Sacred Harp Convention and has been involved in the production of the forthcoming Shenandoah Harmony, a new shape-note tunebook.
+An avid Sacred Harp singer and composer, Becky co-chaired the 2013 Keystone Sacred Harp Convention and was involved in the production of the Shenandoah Harmony, a new shape-note tunebook.
 While not singing, Becky works at a small nonprofit organization in Philadelphia.
 She particularly enjoys minor keys, small-group singing, and room-shaking harmonies.